AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a Ph.D. student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>.
-My research focus is deep learning and currently working on the graph anomaly detection problem under the supervision of  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> </p>
+My research focus is deep learning for real-life applications and currently working on the graph anomaly detection problem under the supervision of  Prof. <a href="https://sites.google.com/view/panli-purdue/home"> Pan Li</a> </p>

 <p align="justify">